482 Visa: Temporary Skill Shortage (TSS) Visa (Subclass 482)

 • need to demonstrate your English ability, unless exempt

-• obtain licencing or registration (if compulsory in your occupation)
+• need to obtain licensing or registration (if compulsory in your occupation)

 • are not restricted by an age limit